galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Review

+McKinley, G.A., A.R.
+Fay, T.H.
+Heimdal, L.A.
+Moseley, A.P.
+Shaum.
+How well do global ocean approaches constrain local pCO2?
+ERL, in review.
+[Preprint](https://eartharxiv.org/repository/view/12273/)

 Moseley, L.A., G.A.
 McKinley, D. Carroll, D. Menemenlis., R. Dussin and A.T.
 Nguyen.
 The ASTE-BGC Data-Assimilative Regional Ocean Biogeochemistry Model, JAMES, in review.
 [Preprint](https://essopenarchive.org/users/885715/articles/1263805-the-aste-bgc-data-assimilative-regional-ocean-biogeochemistry-model)

 Heimdal, T.H., G.A.
 McKinley, A.P.
 Shaum, V. Acquaviva, A.R.
 Fay and A.J.
 Sutton.
 Quantifying errors in ocean carbon reconstructions in the context of marine carbon dioxide removal (mCDR), Earth’s Future, in review.
 [Preprint](https://essopenarchive.org/doi/full/10.22541/essoar.175434006.69051349)